worldbank/smart-survey-boxes/README.md

 Folder Structure for the Project
 ============================================
-Here is an overview of the project files and their descriptions.
+Below is an overview of the project files and their descriptions.
 This is a sample structure.

     smart-survey-boxes
     |- README           # This readme